-- iv.
-PDs should have a system of internal audit focused on monitoring the efficacy and adequacy of internal control systems. - v.
-All the transactions put through by the PD either on outright basis or ready forward basis should be reflected on the same day in its books and records i.e. preparation of deal slip, contract note, confirmation of the counter party, recording of the transaction in the purchase/sale registers, etc. - vi.
-With the approval of their Board, PDs should put in place appropriate exposure limits / dealing limits, for each of their counterparties which cover all dealings with such counter parties including money market, repos and outright securities transactions.
-These limits should be reviewed periodically on the basis of financial statements, market reports, ratings, etc. and exposures taken only on a fully collateralized basis where there is slippage in the rating/assessment of any counterparty. - vii.
-With the approval of their Boards, PDs should put in place reasonable leverage ratio for their operations, which should take into account all outside borrowings as a multiplier of their NOF. - viii.
-There should be a clear functional separation of (i) trading (front office); (ii) risk management (mid office); and (iii) settlement, accounting and reconciliation (back office).
-Similarly, there should be a separation of transactions relating to own account and constituents' accounts. - ix.
+- PDs should maintain adequate physical infrastructure and skilled manpower for efficient participation in primary issues, trading in the secondary market, and to advise and educate investors. - ii.
+In respect of transactions in G-Sec, a PD should have a separate desk and maintain separate accounts in respect of its own position and customer transactions and subject them to external audit also. - iii.
+All the transactions put through by the PD either on outright basis or ready forward basis should be reflected on the same day in its books and records i.e. preparation of deal slip, contract note, confirmation of the counter party, recording of the transaction in the purchase/sale registers, etc. - iv.
 For every transaction entered into, the trading desk should generate a deal slip which should contain data relating to nature of the deal, name of the counterparty, whether it is a direct deal or through a broker, and if through a broker, name of the broker, details of security, amount, price, contract date and time and settlement date.
 The deal slips should be serially numbered and controlled separately to ensure that each deal slip has been properly accounted for.
 Once the deal is concluded, the deal slip should be immediately passed on to the back office for recording and processing.
 For each deal, there must be a system of issue of confirmation to the counter-party.
 In view of the reporting and confirmation of OTC trades on Negotiated Dealing System (NDS) and guaranteed settlement through CCIL, the requirement to exchange written confirmation for OTC trades in G-Sec has been dispensed with.
-With respect to transactions matched on the NDS-OM module, separate counterparty confirmation of deals is not required. - x.
+With respect to transactions matched on the NDS-OM module, separate counterparty confirmation of deals is not required. - v.
 Once a deal has been concluded, there should not be any substitution of the counterparty by the broker.
-Similarly, the security sold/purchased in a deal should not be substituted by another security under any circumstances. - xi.
-On the basis of vouchers passed by the back office (which should be done after verification of actual contract notes received from the broker/counter-party and confirmation of the deal by the counter party), the books of account should be independently prepared.
+Similarly, the security sold/purchased in a deal should not be substituted by another security under any circumstances. - vi.
+On the basis of vouchers passed by the back office (which should be done after verification of actual contract notes received from the broker/counter-party and confirmation of the deal by the counter party), the books of account should be independently prepared. - vii.

-xii.
 PDs should periodically review securities transactions and report to the top management, the details of transactions in securities, details of funds/securities delivery failures, even in cases where shortages have been met by CCIL.